Get courses worth Rs. 12,000 for FREE! 🔥 Only for selected students.

-Taxes play a significant role in generating revenue for the government and financing public services.
-Understanding the intricacies of taxation is crucial for individuals and businesses in India.
-When it comes to understanding the taxation system in India, it is crucial to comprehend the difference between direct and indirect taxes.
-Let’s explore the types of taxes in India, focusing on the disparities between direct and indirect taxes.
+Taxes play an important role in generating government revenues and public services.
+Understanding the complex tax system is essential for individuals and businesses, so understanding the difference between direct and indirect taxes is essential.
+Let’s learn about the different types of taxes in India and the differentiation between direct and Indirect Taxes.

 Importance of Direct and Indirect Taxes in India